mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Once your catheter has been inserted into your chest, the incisions near it will be stitched closed.
 Your body will absorb your stitches.
 They will not need to be removed.
 The outside of your incision will be covered with strips of adhesive tape.
 Your catheter will be stitched to your skin at the point where it exits your body so that it will stay in position.
 You will be able to see this thread around your catheter.
 <figure>
 <img src="/g/figs/opbmt_fig_cvcinplace.jpg" />
-<figcaption>Fig N: Once the catheter has been inserted, it will exit your chest wall and split into a number of lumens - tubes that allow your medical team to access your blood, give you fluids, infusions, etc.</figcaption>
+<figcaption>Once the catheter has been inserted, it will exit your chest wall and split into a number of lumens&mdash;tubes that allow your medical team to access your blood, give you fluids, infusions, etc.</figcaption>
 </figure>

-#### After Your Catheter Has Been Inserted
+#### After your catheter has been inserted
-After your catheter has been inserted you will be monitored in the SDH for 2 to 3 hours before being allowed to return to your hotel or apartment.
+After your catheter has been inserted, you will be monitored in the SDH for 2 to 3 hours before being allowed to return to your hotel or apartment.

-You will need to leave the dressings covering the incision near your collarbone in place and dry for 48 hours.
-You can remove these dressings after two days and can leave the site of the incision open to the air.
+You will need to leave the bandages covering the incision near your collarbone in place and dry for 48 hours.
+After 2 days you can remove these bandages and leave the site of the incision open to the air.
 The strips of adhesive tape that cover the incision should be left in place until they start to peel off.
 This should happen about 3 to 5 days after your catheter is inserted.

-The point where the catheter exits your skin will still need to be covered with a dressing.
+The point where the catheter exits your skin will still need to be covered with a bandage.
 The stitch at this site keeps your catheter in place until the cuff becomes fully anchored.

-If you have discomfort at your incision sites or around the cuff ask your nurse for medication to relieve your pain.
+If you have discomfort at your incision sites or around the cuff, ask your nurse for medication to relieve your pain.

-#### Taking Care of Your Catheter
+#### Taking care of your catheter
 Taking good care of your catheter is important.
-When you visit the Outpatient BMT Clinic each day your nurse will change your catheter dressing, change the caps on the lumens, and flush your catheter.
+When you visit the Outpatient BMT Clinic each day your nurse will change your catheter bandages, change the caps on the lumens, and flush your catheter.
 When you are in your hotel, apartment, or home (and anywhere else away from the BMT clinic) you are responsible for caring for your catheter.

 A nurse will teach you how to care for your catheter.
-You will learn how to change the dressing while ensuring that it remains free from germs; this is known as "sterile technique."
+You will learn how to change the bandage while ensuring that it remains free from germs; this is known as "sterile technique."
 Using sterile technique will decrease your risk of infection.
-Your caregiver will learn how to change your dressing with you.
+Your caregiver will learn how to change your bandage with you.

-Your nurse will also give you supplies including clean dressings, gauze pads, lumen caps, tape, clamps, and other essentials.
+Your nurse will also give you supplies, including clean bandages, gauze pads, lumen caps, tape, clamps, and other essentials.

-Your catheter should not interfere with your day to day activities as you get ready for your transplant, but you should avoid strenuous activities and contact sports.
+Your catheter should not interfere with your day-to-day activities as you get ready for your transplant, but you should avoid strenuous activities and contact sports.

 Prepare the following emergency kit and keep it with you at all times: